Field note · Listing prep

 Custom closet systems, motorized shades, and some AV racks may be bolted in yet still excluded unless listed.
 We photograph each category and label it in the inventory exhibit so there is no debate about what stays.

-Linens, pantry stock, and consumables
+Do Palms Place linens, pantry stock, and consumables convey?

 Hotel-style turnovers often include linens and starter pantry items that sellers view as consumable and buyers view as part of the purchase.
 We set expectations in writing—typically consumables do not convey unless explicitly listed.